Electrolysis of water: Electrolyte

 Electrolysis in pure water consumes/reduces H+ cations at the cathode and consumes/oxidizes hydroxide (OH−) anions at the anode.
 This can be verified by adding a pH indicator to the water: Water near the cathode is basic while water near the anode is acidic.
 The hydroxides OH− that approach the anode mostly combine with the positive hydronium ions (H3O+) to form water.
 The positive hydronium ions that approach the cathode mostly combine with negative hydroxide ions to form water.
 Relatively few hydroniums/hydroxide ions reach the cathode/anode.
 This can cause overpotential at both electrodes.

-Pure water has a charge carrier density similar to semiconductors since it has a low autoionization, Kw = 1.0×10−14 at room temperature and thus pure water conducts current poorly, 0.055 µS·cm−1.
+Pure water has a charge carrier density similar to semiconductors since it has a low autoionization, Kw = 1.0×10−14 at room temperature and thus pure water conducts current poorly, 0.055 μS/cm.
 Unless a large potential is applied to increase the autoionization of water, electrolysis of pure water proceeds slowly, limited by the overall conductivity.

 An aqueous electrolyte can considerably raise conductivity.
 The electrolyte disassociates into cations and anions; the anions rush towards the anode and neutralize the buildup of positively charged H+ there; similarly, the cations rush towards the cathode and neutralize the buildup of negatively charged OH− there.
 This allows the continuous flow of electricity.

 Anions from the electrolyte compete with the hydroxide ions to give up an electron.
 An electrolyte anion with less standard electrode potential than hydroxide will be oxidized instead of the hydroxide, producing no oxygen gas.
 Likewise, a cation with a greater standard electrode potential than a hydrogen ion will be reduced instead of hydrogen.

 Various cations have lower electrode potential than H+ and are therefore suitable for use as electrolyte cations: Li+, Rb+, K+, Cs+, Ba2+, Sr2+, Ca2+, Na+, and Mg2+.
-Sodium and lithium are common choices, as they form inexpensive, soluble salts.
+Sodium and potassium are common choices, as they form inexpensive, soluble salts.

 If an acid is used as the electrolyte, the cation is H+, and no competitor for the H+ is created by disassociating water.
 The most commonly used anion is sulfate (SO_{4}^{2−}), as it is difficult to oxidize.
 The standard potential for oxidation of this ion to the peroxydisulfate ion is +2.010 volts.

 Strong acids such as sulfuric acid (H2SO4), and strong bases such as potassium hydroxide (KOH), and sodium hydroxide (NaOH) are common choices as electrolytes due to their strong conducting abilities.

 A solid polymer electrolyte can be used such as Nafion and when applied with an appropriate catalyst on each side of the membrane can efficiently electrolyze with as little as 1.5 volts.
 Several commercial electrolysis systems use solid electrolytes.